 One of my favorite murals [in the city] was whitewashed.
 It was on a church in Cabrini-Green.
 It was one of the earlier ones that I loved.
 That mural [“All of Mankind”] was by William Walker and for me that mural was beautiful.
 I only had a chance to see it in person because I used to take my son to school, so it just became a huge staple for me, but growing up I was able to pass by there and see it a lot of times.
 What I really loved about this one, is that I remember it since I was little, and my dad used to work all over the city.
 This is probably one of the first murals that I saw and really cultivated me.
 Chicago Public Art Group has really good documentation of that mural.

 AF: Oh wait, so it’s not up anymore?

 GT: No, so that area was getting gentrified and redeveloped so much.
 Someone purchased the church and the owners started painting over it.

 AF: And I know a lot of your thoughts about gentrification already, is that one of the reasons why you started the Brown Wall project?

 GT: It wasn’t.
 I think one of the biggest reasons for me was that visual arts and writing became a powerful way to use my voice.
 That’s how I learned how to use it.
-I think even now, I feel so weird getting interviewed because I have a hard time switching my Spanish thoughts into English, so it’s really hard for me to process that stuff sometimes and it’s easier for me to have visual art as an outlet to share what I’m thinking or share what I’m learning, or have learned of life.
+I think even now, I feel so weird being interviewed because I have a hard time switching my Spanish thoughts into English, so it’s really hard for me to process that stuff sometimes and it’s easier for me to have visual art as an outlet to share what I’m thinking, or share what I’m learning, or have learned of life.
 Also, the writing portion is a little different for me.
-When I am not feeling like picking up a spray can, or a brush, or paint, then I just write because that’s how I learn to cope with different things that I was going through in life.
+When I am not feeling like picking up a spray can, or a brush, or paint, then I just write because that’s how I learned to cope with different things that I was going through in life.

 AF: And for the Brown Wall project, you paint over the brown patches?